pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

 ### Added

 - Workflow and InfoPath reports now also contain the Admins and Owners of the site collection (copy from the information of the sitescan results) #483
+- Add option to wizard to specify tenant admin center url when using a CSV file input

 ### Changed

 - Skip site collections created for Team private channels, no point in scanning those #487

 ## [Version 2.11]